-The System, a city department, is overseen by the City's Health Service Board (HSB).
-The composition of the seven-member HSB includes a seated member of the City's Board of Supervisors, appointed by the Board President; an individual who regularly consults in the health care field, appointed by the Mayor; a doctor of medicine, appointed by the Mayor; a member nominated by the Controller and approved by the Health Service Board, and three members of the Health Service System, active or retired, elected from among their members.
-The Board is responsible for appointing a full-time Administrator, who serves at the pleasure of the Board and setting the policy for and overseeing the administration of the System.
+The composition of the seven-member HSB includes a seated member of the City's Board of Supervisors (the Board), appointed by the Board President; an individual who regularly consults in the health care field, appointed by the Mayor; a doctor of medicine, appointed by the Mayor; a member nominated by the Controller and approved by the HSB, and three members of the Health Service System, active or retired, elected from among their members.
+The HSB is responsible for appointing a full-time Administrator, who serves at the pleasure of the HSB and sets the policy for and oversees the administration of the System.

-Under Charter Section A8.423, the City's contribution towards System's Medical Plans is determined by the results of a survey annually of the amount of premium contributions provided by the 10 most populous counties in California (other than the City).
+Under Charter Section A8.423, the City's contribution towards the System's medical plans is determined by the results of an annual survey of the amount of premium contributions provided by the 10 most populous counties in California (other than the City).
 The survey is commonly called the Ten-County Average Survey (Average) and used to determine "the average contribution made by each such county toward the providing of health care plans, exclusive of dental care, for each employee of such county."
 Under Charter Section A8.423, the City is required to contribute to the Health Service System Trust Fund an amount equal to the "average contribution" for each City Beneficiary.

 In the June 2014 collective bargaining for the 2015 Plan Year, the impact of the "average contribution" on rates was eliminated in the calculation of premiums for almost all active employees represented by most unions, in exchange for a percentage based employee premium contribution model.
 It is anticipated that the long-term impact of the premium contribution model will be the reduction in the relative proportion of the projected increases in the City's contributions for Healthcare, stabilization of the medical plan membership and maintenance of competition among plans.
 The contribution amounts are paid by the City into the Health Service System Trust Fund.
-The Average is still used as a basis for calculating all retiree premiums and premiums for the Court, School District, and Community College District.
-If the annual medical premiums exceed the contribution made by the

-City as required by the Charter and union agreements, the balance is the members responsibility to pay.
+The Average is still used as a basis for calculating all retiree premiums and premiums for the San Francisco Superior Court, San Francisco Unified School District, and San Francisco Community College District.
+If the annual medical premiums exceed the contribution made by the City as required by the Charter and union agreements, the balance is the member's responsibility to pay.
 The Ten County Average Survey is still used as a basis for calculating all retiree premiums.

-Membership in the System is available to (i) all active permanent employees, as well as eligible retired employees, of the City, and of the San Francisco Unified School District, San Francisco Community College Districts, and the San Francisco Superior Court; (ii) temporary employees who meet eligibility requirements; (iii) eligible dependents of members; and (iv) certain dependents of deceased and retired employees.
+Membership in the System is available to (i) all active permanent employees, as well as eligible retired employees, of the City, and of the San Francisco Unified School District, San Francisco Community College District, and the San Francisco Superior Court; (ii) temporary employees who meet eligibility requirements; (iii) eligible dependents of members; and (iv) certain dependents of deceased and retired employees.
 Eligibility terminates when a member leaves employment for reasons other than retirement.
 The System is responsible for designing health care benefits, selecting and managing plan providers and determining some aspects of benefit eligibility to supplement the eligibility rules contained in the Charter and applicable ordinances.
 In addition, the System is responsible for administration of health care benefits, including maintaining employee membership and financial accounting records.